sal55/langs/dummy.md

 * **3** Measuring directly inside the compiler, by calling 'clock' on entry and again just before terminating.

-The problem with **1** is that compiling a 3-line 'hello-world' can take 0.04 seconds, so is not accurate for determining  (lines-per-second); most of my programs build in under 0.1 seconds.
+The problem with **1** is that compiling a 3-line 'hello-world' can take 0.04 seconds, so is not accurate for determining LPS; most of my programs build in under 0.1 seconds.

 Actually, I mostly run the compiler from my IDE, which uses **2**. **3** tells me the time my compiler actually spends compiling, which is all I have control over.
 I believe this is the true LPS , which is also the observed elapsed time when the compiler is a resident library, or is embedded (but I don't do that right now).